capchitts/LLM_FineTuning_AWS/README.md

-Awesome — this will look *very* strong on GitHub. 🚀 Below is a complete, professional **README.md** you can directly copy-paste.

----

 # 🚀 End-to-End LLM Fine-Tuning & Serverless Deployment on AWS

 This project demonstrates a complete production-grade pipeline for fine-tuning a Hugging Face LLM on AWS, deploying it as a scalable SageMaker endpoint, and exposing it via a serverless API using AWS Lambda and API Gateway.
 The system supports real-time text summarization with request logging and observability.